reisblucas/frontend-portal/README.md

 ## About

 Frontend project developed by Bluestorm Software to test the candidate abilities and a API doc was available in the test period.
-How I did it in my free time, my focus was to turn it scalable and clean.
+How I did it in my free time, my focus was to turn it scalable, clean and multiplatform, this app could be used on smartphones, tablets and computers/laptops :)

 ### Prerequisites